“ I took a walk in the woods and came out taller than the trees.”

 Ethos

 We all struggle at times, as we are all human.
-I take pride in delivering excellent psychological services guided by my values of compassion, trust, curiosity and nature.
-I can help you to understand yourself better, notice and step out of unhelpful patterns of coping, develop healthier ways of living and connect with the natural world.
+I take pride in delivering excellent psychological services guided by my values of compassion, trust, curiosity and nature connection.
+I can help you to understand yourself better, notice and step out of unhelpful patterns of coping and relating, develop healthier ways of living and connect with the natural world.

 How I can help you

-As a clinical psychologist I am highly trained and skilled in integrating a variety of psychological models and theories.
-This enables me to deliver a bespoke, creative and holistic therapy to suit your individual needs.
-My therapy is based on developing a compassionate and non-judgemental therapeutic relationship, as I believe this is the most active ingredient for effective therapy.
+As a Clinical Psychologist I am highly trained and skilled in integrating a variety of psychological models and theories.
+This enables me to offer bespoke, creative, and holistic psychological support tailored to your individual needs.
+My approach is based on developing a compassionate and non-judgemental therapeutic relationship, as I believe this forms the foundation for meaningful therapy, reflection, and personal growth.

 Cognitive Analytic Therapy (CAT)